407-610-2417

 • URL: Including the keyword makes your URL clearer and more SEO-friendly.

 Every page should focus on only one primary keyword.
-This saves you from potential keyword cannibalization, where multiple pages fight for the same search term.
+This helps avoid keyword cannibalization (when several pages compete for the same search term).

 You can also use your keywords to optimize things like image alt text, internal links, and even structured data.
 All of these small details help improve your overall SEO performance.